 While lightweight moving blankets are not the best choice for soundproofing, they can still be useful for some home acoustic treatments.
 Keep that in mind when purchasing lightweight moving blankets.

 2. Regular Moving Blankets

 If you’ve already added adhesive foam tape on a window and you’re still experiencing unwanted noise, a classic moving blanket could be the perfect solution to reduce noise.
-By using a moving blanket and placing it instead of a curtain, you can absorb sound waves to some extent that may have slipped past your previous acoustic treatments.
+By placing a moving blanket instead of a curtain, you can absorb sound waves to some extent that may have slipped past your previous acoustic treatments.

 It’s important to note that moving blankets are not soundproof on their own.
 They can complement other soundproofing measures by absorbing sound waves, but they should not be relied upon as the sole solution for a noisy environment.
 Adding a moving blanket to your acoustic treatment plan can be a cost-effective way to reduce unwanted noise further and improve the overall comfort of your space.

 3. Heavy Moving Blankets